awsdocs/aws-snowball-developer-guide/doc_source/using-ami.md

 You can add Windows AMIs to your device by importing your Windows virtual machine \(VM\) image into AWS using VM Import/Export\.
 Or, you can import the image into your device right after the device is deployed to your site\.
 For more information, see [Adding a Microsoft Windows AMI](#windows-ami)\.

 **Note**
 Windows AMIs that originated in AWS can't be added to your device\.
+AMIs imported locally must be in BIOS boot mode as UEFI is not supported\.

  Snow Family supports the Bring Your Own License \(BYOL\) model\.
 For more information, see [Adding a Microsoft Windows AMI](#windows-ami)\.